Introduction

 Hardware

 For iOS, the ARM architecture (ARMv7, ARMv8-A, ARMv8.2-A, ARMv8.3-A) serves as the primary hardware platform.
 Only 32-bit ARM processors (ARMv6 and ARMv7-A) were supported prior to iOS 7. iOS 7 brought complete 64-bit compatibility for the Apple A7 processor in 2013.
-February 2015 saw the requirement for 64-bit for all new App Store apps, and June 2015 saw the same for all app updates. iOS 11 is now exclusively 64-bit, discontinuing support for 32-bit hardware and software.
+February 2015 saw the requirement for 64-bit support for all new App Store apps, and June 2015 saw the same for all app updates. iOS 11 is now exclusively 64-bit, discontinuing support for 32-bit hardware and software.

 Development